 - Focuses on the practical application of innovative solutions to improve the workplace

 - Requires four to six years of study

 - Works heavily with data, encompassing the scientific method, statistics and research

 - Requires around 90 hours of coursework

 - Focuses on research more than practice

 While some commonalities in career trajectory exist, these degrees see many graduates landing in different careers.
-The salary depends on the career path a graduate chooses, the Bureau of Labor Statistics posted the national annual average as of 2018 for some key positions that you can find below.
+The salary depends on the career path a graduate chooses, and there may also be additional influencing factors, such as years of experience and job location.

 Your Next Step Toward an Advanced Degree in Education

-Deciding whether a Doctor of Education, PhD or another advanced degree is right for you depends on your career goals.
+Deciding whether an Ed.D., PhD or another advanced degree is right for you depends on your career goals.

 Marymount University’s Online Doctor of Education (Ed.D.) program can be instrumental in helping you achieve those goals.
 The fully online program is designed to allow you to cultivate knowledge and skills at your own pace, with a curriculum rooted in social justice, ethics and equity.
 Find out how Marymount can prepare you for a career with true impact.